VernierST/labquest-examples/README.md

 **`measurements = lq.read_multi_pt()`**

-- The `lq.read_multi_pt()` function returns multi-point readings from the selected sensors at the desired period.
+- The `lq.read_multi_pt()` function returns multi-point readings from the selected channel at the desired period.

-- The number of data points to collect is set with this function’s argument.
-For example, reading 100 data points
+- The channel and number of data points to collect is set with this function’s arguments.
+For example, reading 100 data points from ch1
-  - `measurements = lq.read_multi_pt(100)`
+  - `ch1_measurements = lq.read_multi_pt('ch1', 100)`

 - Multi-point data collection is the best method to capture a lot of data in a small amount of time.
 Data collected over a longer time period, at a slower rate, should use `lq.read()`